altocodenl/cell/readme.md

 ## Development notes

+### 2025-11-24

+Interesting article on [Haskell](https://mrcjkb.dev/posts/2025-10-08-haskell-for-renewables.html).
+My

+> "In Haskell, types are a rigorous framework for representing real-world constraints directly in code."

+The article references another article called [Parse, Don't Validate](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/)

+> Consider: what is a parser?
+Really, a parser is just a function that consumes less-structured input and produces more-structured output.
+By its very nature, a parser is a partial function.

+This, to me, is exactly what validation means.
+You take a message (input) that can have many possibilities, and you reduce the number of possibilities.
+It is still large, but you have more information (in the Shannon sense, that information is what reduces the amount of possibilities).
+I'm not considering the possibilities to be infinite because the maximum number of characters for an input should be finite.
+Back to the main point: whether you call this parsing, or validating, you're referring to the same thing.
+I don't see any reason why this wouldn't be considered a validation.
+Validation can (and should) be done at runtime and as soon as the data comes in through the call boundary.

+However, it is a great point that once you added information/restricted the set of possibilities about the message, have that available in the system later. cell should be able to keep track of those assertions.

+Recursion requires a conditional, otherwise you'd keep on going forever.
+Unless you're building something that keeps on going forever, like a traditional Turing Machine.
+You could see U as a recursive function.

+### 2025-11-22

+If asked for the why of cell and I had to narrow it down to three points (as I was yesterday), I would say:

+- Low-noise way to represent data and code (fourdata + fourtext, pillar 1).
+- See the result on top of the query (call and response, pillar 3).
+- The editor accessible through the browser and the service being automatically provided.
+This is actually stronger than the LLM component.

 ### 2025-11-19

 Look at the other side: the common elements we use for most logic, for most transformation.